 9.5.2.5 Customer Equipment Troubleshooting

-If the AT trainer discovers a problem with the customer's equipment, hardware, or software, the trainer may spend a maximum of one hour troubleshooting to resolve the issue.
-The trainer must receive authorization from the customer's VR counselor for additional troubleshooting time.
+If the AT trainer discovers a problem with the customer's equipment, hardware, or software, the trainer may spend a maximum of one hour of training time troubleshooting to resolve the issue.

 The trainer must contact the customer's VR counselor by email to report the problem within one working day of the training session.
 The trainer must also document the details of the problem, including the amount of time spent troubleshooting, on the training report.